Skip to main content

 • iSCSI LUN

-Similarly, when taking a snapshot of a virtual machine, the relations between VM resources are shown as below:
+Similarly, when taking a snapshot of a virtual machine, an example of the snapshot's relationship with its final storage is as follows:

 --header 'Content-Type: application/json' \